 The BBB has closed 9 complaints against Action Revenue Recovery in the preceding 3 years, with 7 complaints closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since August 2017, the Consumer Financial Protection Bureau (CFPB) has closed 6 complaints against ARR.
 Justia lists at least 2 causes of civil litigation involving Action Revenue Recovery.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ARR would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Complaints against Action Revenue Recovery cite problems resulting from failure to verify debts and disputes about the accuracy of information reported to the credit reporting agencies.
 In March 2018, a complainant alleged that ARR had violated provisions of the FDCPA and the Fair Credit Reporting Act (FCRA).
 According to the complainant, ARR “failed to notify…him about reporting derogatory” information to the credit reporting agencies.
 The complainant cited a provision of the FCRA that states, “notice required under subparagraph (A) shall be provided to the customer prior to, or no later than 30 days after…furnishing the negative derogatory information to a consumer reporting agency.”
 The complainant also stated that “all notices must be timely and properly given by dated certified mail receipt”; however, the complainant stated that he had “asked for documentation and received no response.”
 In addition, the complainant alleged that Action Revenue Recovery “failed to give… him his ‘Mini-Miranda’ five days prior to placing this derogatory item on all of his credit reports,” which the complainant claimed was a violation of the FDCPA that entitled him to statutory damages of $1,000.
 The complainant also alleged that ARR’s failure to notify the complainant also makes them liable for defamation according to Louisiana state law.
 In its response, Action Revenue Recovery acknowledged the complainant’s allegations of FDCPA and FCRA violations.
 However, they stated that “after reviewing their records, they do not agree with the consumer’s opinion concerning their conduct.”
 ARR stated that they would have “appreciated direct contact from the consumer in an attempt to work through these concerns, preventing the need for a” formal complaint.
 Regardless, ARR indicated that they had “discussed this complaint with their client and chose to close the account and remove the credit bureau listing.”